Share Our Wealth: Proposed legislation

-Long intended his reforms to bring an end to the Great Depression.
+Long intended for his reforms to bring an end to the Great Depression.

 Reception

 Economic criticism

-Long's plans for the "Share Our Wealth" program attracted much criticism from economists at the time, who stated that Long's plans for redistributing wealth would not result in every American family receiving a grant of $5,000 per year, but rather $400/per year, and that his plans for confiscatory taxation would cap the average annual income at about $3,000.
+Long's plans for the "Share Our Wealth" program attracted much criticism from economists at the time, who stated that Long's plans for redistributing wealth would not result in every American family receiving a grant of $5,000 per year, but rather $400/per year, and that his plans for taxation would cap the average annual income at about $3,000.
 They argued that the confiscated fortunes would only yield $1.50 per each poor family.
 In 1934, Long held a public debate with Norman Thomas, the leader of the Socialist Party of America, on the merits of Share Our Wealth versus socialism.

 Share Our Wealth club

 With the Senate unwilling to support his proposals, in February 1934 Long formed a national political organization, the Share Our Wealth Society.
 A network of local clubs led by national organizer Reverend Gerald L. K. Smith, the Share Our Wealth Society was intended to operate outside of and in opposition to the Democratic Party and the Roosevelt administration.
 By 1935, the society had over 7.5 million members in 27,000 clubs across the country.
 Long's Senate office received an average of 60,000 letters a week, resulting in Long hiring 48 stenographers to type responses.
 Of the two trucks that delivered mail to the Senate, one was devoted solely to mail for Long.
 Long's newspaper, now renamed American Progress, averaged a circulation of 300,000, with some issues reaching over 1.5 million.
 Long's radical programs were very attractive to union-members; Teamsters president Daniel J. Tobin expressed his growing concerns to Roosevelt.
 Long also drew international attention: writer H. G. Wells traveled across the Atlantic just to interview Long.
 Wells noted that Long was "like a Winston Churchill who has never been at Harrow.
 He abounds in promises."